VT-Collab/StROL_RAL/Readme.md

 Next, we explain the implementation of StROL in different simulation environments.
 We define the online learning rule $g$ and discuss the hyperparameters used for training.

 ### Highway Environment
+This experiment is performed in the 2-D driving simulator CALRO [[1]](#references).
 In this setting, a robot car (a car controlled by a robot) is driving in front of a human car (a car controlled and driven by a human).
 Both the cars start in the left lane on a two-lane highway.
 The action and state space for both the cars is 2-dimensional, i.e. $x, u \in \mathbb{R}^2$.
 The goal of the robot car is to minimize the distance travelled and avoid any collisions with the human car.
 In this 2-lane highway setting, we assume two possible priors: (a) the human car will change lanes and pass the robot from the right and (b) the human car will tailgate the robot car till it gives way to the robot car.
 Note that prior (b), the human car does not care about the minimum distance from the robot car but wants to avoid collisions.

 Below, we define the features and the online learning rule $g$ used for getting the above described behavior of the robot and the human.